kriszyp/alkali/README.md

 This stops the notifications to the dependent variable, undoing the action of `notifies`.

-### updated(updateEvent, context?)
+### updated(updateEvent)

-This is the variable's implementation of a subscriber listeners interface for receiving notifications from other variables.
+This is called to indicate that the variable has been updated.
+This is typically called between dependent variables, but you can also call this to indicate that an object in a variable has been modified.

 ### apply(instance, functionVariable)

 This allows you to execute a function that is the value of a variable, with arguments that come from other variables, (and an instance variable) returning a new variable representing the return value of that function call.
 The returned variable's valueOf will return the return value of the function's execution.
-If the this variable, or the instance variable, or any of the argument variables become invalidated (change), than the returned variable will invalidated.
+If the this variable, or the instance variable, or any of the argument variables are updated, than the returned variable will update.
 The function can be re-executed with the changed values on the next call to valueOf.

 ### fixed